When you think of a home improvement, you most likely think of remodeling your kitchen or your living room.

 These are available in either one-part (pre-mixed) or two-part (ready-to-mix) varieties.

-    Be sure, all these paint varieties come in different sheens ranging from flat to high-gloss.
+Be sure that all these paint varieties come in different sheens ranging from flat to high-gloss.

 The glossier the finish you choose for tiles, the more slippery the finished surface will be.

-    How to clean and maintain painted tiles in bathroom?
+How to clean and maintain painted tiles in the bathroom?

 Painted tiles that sealed well will need minimal maintenance, provided you do the regular sweeping and mopping on time.

 There are a variety of tile cleaners available in stores, or you can even make one in your home that can be tailored to the variety of tile and colors you have in your bathroom.